abtaudio/nimRum/README.md

 * Just a kind remark
     If using line-in on a Bluetooth speaker, be aware that these probably adds something like 20-60ms delay.
     This is ok for nimRum, you just need to adjust for it.
-    ...the problem is that I've noticed that this delay is not always constant.
+    ...the problem is that sometimes this delay is not always constant.

 # Getting started

+sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libasound-dev flac screen libflac-dev

+**Note:** All units should have NTP turned off:
+**sudo systemctl disable systemd-timesyncd.service**
+(...and yes, there is a reason why RPi/Linux implementation use CLOCK_REALTIME, even though it is the 'wrong' clock)
-## The TX part:
+## The TX part (On the RPi being AP):
 1. pip3 install nimRum
 2. runNimRumTx.py *aFileWithSound.wav* (This will play this file repeatedly, forever)